 Imagine that you open a café called “Main Street Café.”
-If you lease a space on Main Street in your city, that could work well.
+If you lease space on Main Street in your city, that could work well.
 Customers will have you top-of-mind driving down Main Street looking for food.

-But what happens if you expand to a different city, and there are no vacancies available on Main Street?
+But what happens if you expand to a different city, and there are no vacancies on Main Street?
 Or, if you don’t renew your lease and have to move to a different street?
 In both of those scenarios, you’ll likely have to rebrand.